habtamu12-svg/alx-pre_course/README.md

 My first readme
-Git hub is finnest toll for software engineer
+Git hub is a must to have for software engineer